Click here!

 Which wine to drink with a galette des rois?

-Although Christmas might feel firmly over many people will still be celebrating Twelfth Night this weekend.
+Although Christmas might feel firmly over many people will still be celebrating Twelfth Night this week.
 In France they mark the occasion with a Galette des Rois - a round cake filled with frangipane (almond paste) and topped with a golden paper crown.

 What to drink with cake